ianstormtaylor/slate/docs/guides/data-model.md

 block.type // "paragraph"
 ```

-But for updating values, you'll need to use the [`Immutable.Record` API](https://facebook.github.io/immutable-js/docs/#/Record/set).
+Changing values requires you to use the [`Immutable.Record` API](https://facebook.github.io/immutable-js/docs/#/Record/set).

 Collections of Slate objects are represented as immutable `Lists`, `Sets`, `Stacks`, etc, which means we get nice support for expressive methods like `filter`, `includes`, `take`, `skip`, `rest` and `last`.